BruaheqVena/github-slideshow/_posts/0000-01-02-BruaheqVena.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to the tutorial slide!"
 ---
 Altered text for tutorial
 Use the left arrow to go back!